gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The version of Groovy bundled with Gradle was changed from Groovy 2.4.10 to [Groovy 2.4.11](http://www.groovy-lang.org/changelogs/changelog-2.4.11.html).

+This release fixes several issues where Groovy compilation could produce different (but functionally equivalent) bytecode given the same source files due to nondeterministic ordering in the compiler.
+These problems could cause build cache misses in Gradle 3.5 when compiling Groovy and Gradle script sources.

 ### Changes to previously deprecated APIs

 - The `JacocoPluginExtension` methods `getLogger()`, `setLogger(Logger)` are removed.